 - likelihood a post links to a

-Once the algorithm’s worked its magic, it orders the available content by score.
+Once the Facebook algorithm works its magic, it orders the available content by score.
 The higher the score, the more likely that post is to be displayed in users’ feeds.
 So that random cat video you watched on your lunch break wasn’t really so random after all.

-Now that you have a better understanding of the News Feed algorithm, let’s find out which of its updates affect organic reach the most.
+Now that you have a better understanding of the Facebook News Feed algorithm, let’s find out which of its updates affect organic reach the most.
+That’s essential to know if you wonder how to grow a Facebook business page.

-Over the last couple years, there’ve been some big changes in how Facebook’s News Feed algorithm positions content for brands and users.
+Over the last couple years, there’ve been some big changes in how Facebook News Feed algorithm positions content for brands and users.

 In January 2018, Facebook announced that its News Feed would prioritize posts that spark conversations and meaningful interactions between people.
 This major change marked a turning point in the algorithm, marking Facebook’s renewed commitment to personal interactions between users and the people they care about.
 This change included priority placement for: